 For instance, some insurers may provide a higher benefit for "Laptops and Mobile Computers" (typically around $1,000).
 Whereas if you're inseparable with your smartphone, you may wish to spend a little more on a higher tier if you're not comfortable with the basic benefit limits.

 The best form of safety is to not bring valuables or cash on board (most expenses can be charged to your cabin).
-Only bring such items if you absolutely must, and even then, get the best travel insurance coverage (you can afford) for them.
+Only bring such items if you absolutely must, and even then, get the best travel cruise insurance coverage (you can afford) for them.

-Premiums (single traveller, single trip, 3-day duration):
+Premiums (single traveller, single trip to ASEAN, 3-day duration):

 Key in the promo code under the coupon code section on the next page after selecting your destination and dates.
 The prices shown are before discounts.